septentrio-gnss/septentrio_gnss_driver/README.md

   + `/velsensorsetup`: publishes custom ROS message `septentrio_gnss_driver/VelSensorSetup.msg` corresponding to SBF block `VelSensorSetup`.
   + `/exteventinsnavcart`: publishes custom ROS message `septentrio_gnss_driver/INSNavCart.msg`, corresponding to SBF block `ExtEventINSNavCart`.
   + `/exteventinsnavgeod`: publishes custom ROS message `septentrio_gnss_driver/INSNavGeod.msg`, corresponding to SBF block `ExtEventINSNavGeod`.
-  + `/diagnostics`: accepts generic ROS message [`diagnostic_msgs/DiagnosticArray.msg`](https://docs.ros2.org/foxy/api/diagnostic_msgs/msg/DiagnosticArray.html), converted from the SBF blocks `QualityInd`, `ReceiverStatus` and `ReceiverSetup`
+  + `/diagnostics`: publishes generic ROS message [`diagnostic_msgs/DiagnosticArray.msg`](https://docs.ros2.org/foxy/api/diagnostic_msgs/msg/DiagnosticArray.html), converted from the SBF blocks `QualityInd`, `ReceiverStatus` and `ReceiverSetup`
-  + `/imu`: accepts generic ROS message [`sensor_msgs/Imu.msg`](https://docs.ros2.org/foxy/api/sensor_msgs/msg/Imu.html), converted from the SBF blocks `ExtSensorMeas` and `INSNavGeod`.
+  + `/imu`: publishes generic ROS message [`sensor_msgs/Imu.msg`](https://docs.ros2.org/foxy/api/sensor_msgs/msg/Imu.html), converted from the SBF blocks `ExtSensorMeas` and `INSNavGeod`.
 Angular rates and accelerations are raw IMU measurements, the orientation is from the INS solution.
 The max update rate of the IMU is 200 Hz but since the max rate of the INS is 100 Hz, this  message output rate is set according to the INS output rate.
     + The ROS message [`sensor_msgs/Imu.msg`](https://docs.ros2.org/foxy/api/sensor_msgs/msg/Imu.html) can be fed directly into the [`robot_localization`](https://docs.ros.org/en/api/robot_localization/html/preparing_sensor_data.html) of the ROS navigation stack.
 Note that `use_ros_axis_orientation` should be set to `true` to adhere to the ENU convention.
-  + `/localization`: accepts generic ROS message [`nav_msgs/Odometry.msg`](https://docs.ros2.org/foxy/api/nav_msgs/msg/Odometry.html), converted from the SBF block `INSNavGeod` and transformed to UTM.
+  + `/localization`: publishes generic ROS message [`nav_msgs/Odometry.msg`](https://docs.ros2.org/foxy/api/nav_msgs/msg/Odometry.html), converted from the SBF block `INSNavGeod` and transformed to UTM.
     + The ROS message [`nav_msgs/Odometry.msg`](https://docs.ros2.org/foxy/api/nav_msgs/msg/Odometry.html) can be fed directly into the [`robot_localization`](https://docs.ros.org/en/api/robot_localization/html/preparing_sensor_data.html) of the ROS navigation stack.
 Note that `use_ros_axis_orientation` should be set to `true` to adhere to the ENU convention.
-  + `/localization_ecef`: accepts generic ROS message [`nav_msgs/Odometry.msg`](https://docs.ros2.org/foxy/api/nav_msgs/msg/Odometry.html), converted from the SBF blocks `INSNavCart` and `INSNavGeod`.
+  + `/localization_ecef`: publishes generic ROS message [`nav_msgs/Odometry.msg`](https://docs.ros2.org/foxy/api/nav_msgs/msg/Odometry.html), converted from the SBF blocks `INSNavCart` and `INSNavGeod`.
     + The ROS message [`nav_msgs/Odometry.msg`](https://docs.ros2.org/foxy/api/nav_msgs/msg/Odometry.html) can be fed directly into the [`robot_localization`](https://docs.ros.org/en/api/robot_localization/html/preparing_sensor_data.html) of the ROS navigation stack.
 Note that `use_ros_axis_orientation` should be set to `true` to adhere to the ENU convention.
 </details>